Check

 // Check if both create and read are allowed

-Use the special 'all' keyword to verify if all possible actions for an entity are permitted:
+Use the ~all special token to verify if all possible actions in a subtree are permitted:

-// Check if all actions are allowed for posts
+// Check if all post actions are allowed

 setTimeout(() => {